ABOUT THE CAMPAIGN

 On 29 April 2024, prominent democracy and human rights defender Anar Mammadli was abducted in the streets of Baku.
 A former political prisoner, Anar Mammadli is once again facing multiple arbitrary charges related to the management of his organisation, the only independent election watchdog in Azerbaijan.
 Prior to his arrest, Anar Mammadli had co-founded the Climate of Justice Initiative ahead of COP29.

 Anar Mammadli is not the only political prisoner in Azerbaijan.
-According to the group “For Freedom of Political Prisoners in Azerbaijan”, 303 individuals are currently detained arbitrarily in the country.
+According to the group “For Freedom of Political Prisoners in Azerbaijan”, 331 individuals are detained arbitrarily in the country (by 10 December 2024).

-The Anar Mammadli Campaign is managed by Progress & Change Action Lab, at the behest of several Azerbaijani lawyers, human rights defenders, and their organisations.
-The Campaign is supported by Azerbaijani human rights defenders and NGOs through their pro-bono contributions and invaluable endorsement.
+The Campaign is managed by Progress & Change Action Lab, at the behest of several Azerbaijani human rights defenders and lawyers, and their organisations, in collaboration with a number of international NGOs.

 Image courtesy of Voice of America, public domain in the United States.